-For non-public housing units, including non-public housing LIHTC and market units, applicants will be selected from the site-based waiting list based upon the availability of units and family eligibility for occupancy.
+For non-public housing LIHTC units, applicants will be selected from the site-based waiting list based upon the availability of units and family eligibility for occupancy.
 Applicants will be served on a first-come, first-served basis.
 Admissions to the non-public housing units will be limited to households that meet the working family qualifications.
-TCB will use its best efforts to lease half of the non-public housing units to families that have at least one household member working 30 hours per week, including work through Earnfare, Work First, or any comparable program where the household member is paid wages for his or her work.